 Damp or flooding in an underground space like a basement or cellar usually comes under the heading of waterproofing rather than damp proofing.

-At Rentokil Property Care we also provide a full suite of waterproofing treatments, including the application of slurry, damp proof membranes and sump pump installation that you can read about on our basement waterproofing page.
+At Rentokil Property Care we also provide a full suite of waterproofing treatments, including the application of basement tanking and cellar slurry, damp proof membranes and sump pump installation that you can read about on our basement waterproofing page.

 Due to the number of variables that have a direct impact on pricing, we cannot provide a damp proofing estimate without visiting the property.